Basic Guitar Chords for Beginners

 Easy Guitar Songs for Beginners

 Below is a collection of songs ideal for practice, featuring beginner chords with comprehensive charts and accompanying play-along videos.
 Playing along with these tunes will help you get comfortable with jamming alongside others.
-Listen keenly, immerse yourself in the song's vibe, and most importantly, enjoy the music!
+Listen carefully, immerse yourself into the 'feel of the song', and most importantly, enjoy the music!

 If you do decide to learn classical guitar, ask your teacher about Aaron Shearer Classic Guitar Technique, Vol 1 (Book & CD).
 It has been around forever and there's a reason for that.
 When I studied classical guitar, this book was a pre-requisite...
 I couldn't put it down.
 It weaves you from lesson to lesson with excellent instruction and useful exercises which become a little more challenging with every lesson.

 Whether you are playing guitar, piano, or any instrument, classical training at the onset can be extremely beneficial.
-It gives you good grounding, correct 'playing technique', and improves your reading and understanding of music notation.
-It helps to iron out incorrect 'habits' from the very beginning, paving the way forward in your musical development.
+It develops good grounding, correct 'playing technique', and improves your reading and understanding of music notation.
+It helps to iron out incorrect 'habits' from the onset, paving the way forward in your musical development.

 One more thing!